walid-zeddini/zed-monolithe/README.md

 update src/main/webapp/app/app.module.ts
 ```

-### JHipster Control Center
+### JH Control Center

-JHipster Control Center can help you manage and control your application(s).
+JH Control Center can help you manage and control your application(s).
 You can start a local control center server (accessible on http://localhost:7419) with:

 ```
-docker-compose -f src/main/docker/jhipster-control-center.yml up
+docker-compose -f src/main/docker/JH-control-center.yml up
 ```

 ## Building for production